jhonnatangomes/filmhub-music/README.md

 ## How to run

-Just clone the repository in your machine:
+First clone the repository in your machine:

     git clone https://github.com/jhonnatangomes/filmhub-music
     cd filmhub-music

+Then, install dependencies:

+    npm install

 You can then start the project doing: